Immediate Mandibular Bone Reconstruction Following Segmental

 I believe that the result of this procedure was considerably better in terms of recovery, comfort and function compared to a resection without reconstruction and would be very happy to discuss this with referring veterinary surgeons who have patients for whom this might be a suitable procedure.

-Peter is happy to offer his advice on dentistry and oral surgery cases
+Peter and the Dentistry Referral team are happy to offer his advice on dentistry and oral surgery cases